Adolis García Preview, Player Props: Rangers vs. Angels

-Adolis Garcia -- with a slugging percentage of .594 in his past 10 games, including three home runs -- will be in action for the Texas Rangers against the Los Angeles Angels, with Reid Detmers on the mound, on September 26 at 9:38 PM ET.
+On Wednesday, Adolis Garcia (.567 slugging percentage in past 10 games, including three home runs) and the Texas Rangers play the Los Angeles Angels, whose starting pitcher will be Griffin Canning.
+First pitch is at 9:38 PM ET.

-In his last game, he notched a home run while going 1-for-3 against the Angels.
+He had a hitless showing in his previous game (0-for-3) against the Angels.

 Sportsbook Promo Codes